Tuesday, June 6, 1944 minute by minute

 – Omaha Beach: General Omar Bradley receives a loss estimate stating that 3,000 soldiers are out of fight, while soldiers of the 16th Regiment of the 1st American Infantry Division are on the way to Port-en-Bessin.

-– Omaha Beach: the 352nd German Artillery Regiment reports that the Wn 35 and 36 strongpoints are destroyed while the guns of Wn 40 destroyed 4 tanks and 3 landing craft.
+– Gold Beach: the 352nd German Artillery Regiment reports that the Wn 35 and 36 strongpoints are destroyed while the guns of Wn 40 destroyed 4 tanks and 3 landing craft.

 – Gold Beach: a dozen Focke Wulf 190 German fighters attack the beach.